dimforge/nphysics.org/docs/joint_constraints_and_multibodies.md

 }
 ```

-You may refer to the [code](https://github.com/rustsim/nphysics/blob/master/examples3d/joints3.rs) of
+You may refer to the [code](https://github.com/rustsim/nphysics/blob/master/examples3d/multibody3.rs) of
-[that demo](/demo_joints3/) for concrete examples of multibody creation.
+[that demo](/demo_multibody3/) for concrete examples of multibody creation.

 ### Removing a multibody
-The removal of a multibody uses the same method as the removal of a rigid-body: `world.remove_bodies(handles)`.
+The removal of a multibody from the body set uses the same method as the removal of a rigid-body: `body_set.remove(handle)`.
 It is not possible to remove a single link of a multibody without removing the whole multibody altogether.

 ### Multibody joint limits and motors